Neuro-Oncology Branch Receives Awards at the 2021 Society for Neuro-Oncology Annual Meeting

 Presenter: Dr. Heather Leeper

-Elizabeth Vera, Alvina Acquaye, Nicole Briceno, Anna Choi, Alexa Christ, Ewa Grajkowska, Varna Jammula, Jason Levine, Matthew Lindsley, Jennifer Reyes, Kayla Roche, James Rogers, Michael Timmer, Lisa Boris, Eric Burton, Nicole Lollo, Marissa Panzer, Marta Penas-Prado, Valentina Pillai, Lily Polskin, Brett Theeler, Jing Wu, Mark Gilbert, Terri Armstrong
+Elizabeth Vera, Alvina Acquaye, Nicole Briceno, Anna Choi, Alexa Christ, Ewa Grajkowska, Varna Jammula, Jason Levine, Matthew Lindsley, Jennifer Reyes, Kayla Roche, James Rogers, Michael Timmer, Lisa Boris, Eric Burton, Nicole Lollo, Marissa Panzer, Marta Penas-Prado, Valentina Pillai, Lily Polskin, Brett Theeler, Jing Wu, Mark Gilbert, and Terri Armstrong

 People with primary brain tumors experience high symptom burden and functional limitations.
 This study considered whether economic strain and mood disturbance during the COVID-19 pandemic may have additional impacts on patients’ symptoms and function.